paulrobertlloyd/paulrobertlloyd-v4/src/_content/articles/2017-03-01-paradise_circus.md

   country-name: United Kingdom
 summary: I had braced myself for its eventual fate, but seeing footage of Birmingham Central Library being demolished still brought a tear to my eye.
 category:
-- architecture
+- Architecture
-- birmingham
+- Birmingham
-- birmingham_central_library
+- Birmingham Central Library
 ---
 I had braced myself for its eventual fate, but seeing footage of Birmingham Central Library being demolished still brought a tear to my eye: